Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Implications on the design of future district energy systems and campus operation

-The simulation results show the potential for occupant-driven building system controls as an energy-saving strategy as flexible work arrangements become the norm in the coming years.
+The simulation results show the potential for occupant-driven building system controls and elastic building operations as an energy-saving strategy as flexible work arrangements become the norm in the coming years.
 Such systems could furthermore contribute to increasing the robustness of buildings to climate change, as they could allow buildings to cope with future demands without the need to increase the installed cooling capacity in buildings while providing the flexibility to meet the demands for cooling even if buildings were to be fully occupied on occasion.
-The negative effect of part-load operation was not large enough to compensate for the additional cooling loads created by traditional centralized building system operation.
+The negative effect of the part-load operation was not large enough to compensate for the additional cooling loads created by traditional centralized building system operation.
+Given that implementing these measures at the campus scale would require a significant shift in the way buildings and districts are operated, over the next sections, the types of technologies required and the implications of such planning decisions at the district scale are discussed critically.